Battle of Varna: Battle

 Movements of the forces during the battle.

 The light Ottoman cavalry assaulted the Croats of ban Franco Talotsi.
 Christians from the left riposted with bombards and firearms and stopped the attack.
 Christian soldiers chased the Ottomans in a disorderly pursuit.
 The Anatolian cavalry ambushed them from the flank.
 The Christian right wing attempted to flee to the small fortress of Galata on the other side of Varna Bay, but most of them were slain in the marshland around Varna Lake and the River Devnya, where Cesarini also met his end.
 Only ban Talotsi's troops managed to withdraw behind the Wagenburg.

 A scene from the Battle of Varna (1444) on the Kronika wszystkiego świata of Marcin Bielski, published in 1564.

 The other Ottoman flank assaulted the Hungarians and Bulgarians of Michael Szilagyi.
 Their push was stopped and turned back; then Sipahis attacked again.
 Hunyadi decided to help and advised Władysław to wait until he returned; then advanced with two cavalry companies.
 The young king, ignoring Hunyadi's advice, rushed 500 of his Polish knights against the Ottoman center.
-They attempted to overrun the Janissary infantry and take Murad prisoner, and almost succeeded, but in front of Murad's tent Władysław's horse either fell into a trap or was stabbed, and according to Turkish account the king was supposedly beheaded by mercenary Kodja Hazar; there is also another Turkish source that says the King was taken prisoner and executed later.
-Władysław's supposed death at the hands of Hazar was not witnessed by any of his Polish or Hungarian men, and Ottomans did not present his body, leaving uncertainty about his ultimate fate and unconfirmed rumors about his survival; he nevertheless did not return to any of his kingdoms and was assumed to have fallen in battle.
+They attempted to overrun the Janissary infantry and take Murad prisoner, and almost succeeded, but in front of Murad's tent Władysław's horse either fell into a trap or was stabbed.

+According to three Turkish chroniclers (Neşri, Sadeddin Effendi and anonymous one), the king was supposedly beheaded by mercenary whose name was claimed to "KaradĪa Khizr", "KodĪa Chyzyr", "KodĪa Khizr" or "KodĪa Hyzyr"; however it is contradicted by personal memorandum of Murad II, which says Władysław survived the battle and was executed later in the Ottoman captivity.
+The young ruler's alleged death was not witnessed by any of his Polish or Hungarian men, and Ottomans did not present his body, leaving uncertainty about his ultimate fate and unconfirmed rumors about his possible survival; he nevertheless did not return to any of his kingdoms and was assumed to have fallen in battle.
 The remaining coalition cavalry were demoralized and defeated by the Ottomans.

 On his return, Hunyadi tried frantically to salvage the king's body, but all he could accomplish was to organize the retreat of the remains of his army; it suffered thousands of casualties in the chaos, and was virtually annihilated.
 Neither the head nor body of the king were ever found.
 The minnesinger Michael Beheim wrote a song based on the story of Hans Mergest, who spent 16 years in Ottoman captivity after the battle.